Bruh722/ccjs200/README.md

 <img src="/gfiles/mxhist.png" width="700px">
 </p>

-* Our next step is to see if this distribution is approximately normal (it's hard to tell just by looking at the distribution).
+* Our next step is to see if this distribution actually is approximately normal (it's hard to tell just by looking at the distribution).
 * To assess this issue, we need to measure the standard deviation of the sampling distribution:

 ```r